Hexwood: Plot summary

-Later, we meet the five Reigners, tyrants who have ruled the galaxy for over a thousand years.
-They are very concerned about the Bannus, which, before they seized power, was used to pick new Reigners.
+The situation at Hexwood is being monitored by the five Reigners, tyrants who have ruled the galaxy for over a thousand years.
+They are concerned about the Bannus, which, before they seized power, was a cyborg designed to test and pick new Reigners.
 Reigner Two and the Reigner's Servant (Mordion) have disappeared while trying to deactivate the Bannus.
-The remaining Reigners go to Earth (Reigners Four and Five alone, but then Three and One go together) to turn off the Bannus, but they too get caught in the Bannus' field of influence, forget who they are, and find themselves in the huge forest, which is somehow the little wood beside Hexwood Farm.
+The remaining Reigners go to Earth (Reigners Four and Five alone, then Three and One together) to turn off the Bannus, but they too get caught in the Bannus' field of influence.
+They find themselves in the huge forest, which is somehow the little wood beside Hexwood Farm, and eventually forget their identities and take on roles as characters within the Arthurian landscape in the forest.

-When Reigner One and Reigner Three come to Earth, they take a girl from one of the major guild houses (who works in their basement, managing costuming for when the Reigners or their servants need to travel to a distant world) as a luggage-carrying assistant.
-This assistant, Vierran of House Guaranty, is a young woman in her twenties who considers herself a friend of the Reigner's Servant, Mordion Agenos.
+Vierran of House Guaranty, one of the major guild houses ruled by the Reigners, is a young woman works in the Reigners' basement, managing costuming for when the Reigners or their servants need to travel to a distant world.
+She has repeatedly worked with the Reigner's Servant and assassin, Mordion Agenos, and considers herself a friend of his.
+When Reigner One and Reigner Three come to Earth, they take Vierran as a luggage-carrying assistant.

-The Bannus, a cyborg designed to pick new Reigners, who the current Reigners cheated and locked away, is playing with the minds of all the characters and running scenarios in order to determine who the next five Reigners should be, while getting his revenge on the current Reigners.
+The Bannus is playing with the minds of all the characters and running scenarios in order to determine who the next five Reigners should be.
+He is also getting his revenge on the current Reigners, who locked him away on Earth so they could permanently remain in power.
 The Bannus has confused several of the characters as to who they are in order to run these scenarios.
 Vierran and Ann turn out to be different representations of the same person, Vierran of the House of Guaranty.
-Mordion Agenos is the Reigners Servant, and by looking after Hume, is making up for when he was a child and failed to protect other children in the Reigners care.
+Mordion Agenos is the Reigners' Servant, and by looking after Hume, is making up for when he was a child and failed to protect other children in the Reigners' care.
 Hume turns out to be Merlin, and "Ann's" brother is discovered to be Fitela, a dragon-slayer mentioned in "Beowulf".

-Yam, in a cunning twist, turns out to be the Bannus itself; by getting Mordion to repair him, he was returning himself to full power.
-Several other characters in the book turn out to be other legendary figures of note, the Reigners all get their comeuppance, and Mordion and Vierran are selected by the Bannus to be two of the five new Reigners.
+Yam turns out to be the Bannus itself; by getting Mordion to repair the broken Yam, he was returning the Bannus to full power.
+Several other characters in the book turn out to be other legendary figures of note and the Reigners are all ousted and punished.
+Mordion and Vierran are selected by the Bannus to be two of the five new Reigners.

 Principal characters

-Characters' true identities are shown in bold.
+Characters' true identities are shown in bold: